Fazendaaa/raccoon/README.md

 npm install
 ```

+If you ran into some errors related to package dependencies and want to know how to handle it, read the [Security](#Security) info.

 # How to use it

 To run the projects, before all of that, compile the files.
 Since they are written in TypeScript (TS) and Node runs JS to do so, run the following command: